abildma/bonzi-buddy-terminal-assistant/README.md

 ### Extending Command Explanations
 To add explanations for more commands or customize existing ones, edit the `get_command_explanation()` function in `command_explanations.sh`.

+## Known bugs
+Uninstall.sh seems to break install.sh making it more manual work to reinstall atm.

 ## Contributing

 Contributions are welcome!
 Here are some ways you can help improve Bonzi Buddy: